"Is euthanasia compassionate if offered to those who don’t want to die and doctors misjudge imminent death?"

-This article questioning the claim of compassion as a legitimate reason for doctors to help people die (assisted suicide) or kill them themselves (euthanasia), follows from the first article in the series, "White coat euthanasia: Is it still murder?"
+This article questioning the claim of compassion as a legitimate reason for doctors to help people die (assisted suicide) or kill them themselves (euthanasia), follows from the first article in the series, "White coat euthanasia: A license to kill in the name of care?"
 If you have not read it, please read the preface.

 Canada offers MAiD (medical assistance in dying) to people who are terminally ill (since 2016) and to those who are chronically ill or disabled (since 2021).
 In Canada, euthanasia is presented as a medical intervention like any other treatment or therapy.